grafana/alloy/docs/sources/tasks/migrate/from-flow.md

 ### Deploy {{% param "PRODUCT_NAME" %}} with a default configuration

 Follow the [installation instructions][install] for {{< param "PRODUCT_NAME" >}}, using the default configuration file.
-The configuration file will be customized in the following steps.
+The configuration file is customized in the following steps.

 When deploying {{< param "PRODUCT_NAME" >}}, be aware of the following settings:

-- {{< param "PRODUCT_NAME" >}} should be deployed with identical topology as Grafana Agent Flow: CPU, and storage limits should match.
+- {{< param "PRODUCT_NAME" >}} should be deployed with identical topology as Grafana Agent Flow.
+The CPU, and storage limits should match.
 - Custom command-line flags configured in Grafana Agent Flow should be reflected in your {{< param "PRODUCT_NAME" >}} installation.
 - {{< param "PRODUCT_NAME" >}} may need to be deployed with the `--stability.level` flag in [run] to enable non-stable components:
     - Set `--stability.level` to `public-preview` if you are using any of these components: